Let me start off by introducing the backstory:

 Step 3 (Do NOT Delete if you are using Logic Pro X):

 Macintosh HD/Library/Application Support/Logic

-Delete the whole folder, but only if you’re not using Logic Pro X. I decided to go ahead with it as I had the full Adobe CC Suite Installed, so I had (according to my opinion) as much better piece of software to utilise.
+Delete the whole folder, but only if you’re not using Logic Pro X. I decided to go ahead with it as I had the full Adobe CC Suite Installed, so I had (according to my opinion) as a much better piece of software to utilize.
 This cleared of 27.29GB of Storage Space on the SSD